 I’m here, to tell the truth.
 I’m going to show up because I love you because you’re my family and we can work together when we can.
-If we have disagreements, we can work through those two.
-Nobody is too far gone.
-Folks get set in their ways and a big challenge that we ultimately have to face is racism.
+And if we have disagreements, We can work through those two.
+That’s what family is all about.
+And so for me, nobody is too far gone on now folks get set in their ways and a big challenge that we ultimately have to face like the elephant of our elephants in the room is racism.

-We have to treat people like human beings and speak to that from a personal place, I talk about losing my uncle how I’m fighting to make sure everyone has healthcare, that we have real reform in our justice system because I love my uncle.
-When I sit down and talk to folks, they say “I got a relative like that too.”
+They’re getting treated like human beings and being able to speak to that from a personal place, losing my uncle and talking about the fact that I’m fighting to make sure everyone has healthcare, that we have real reform in our justice system because I love my uncle.
+And when I sit down and talk to folks, I got a relative like that too.

 Charles Booker: There are a lot of differences from Kentucky and Georgia, but the one truth that you can take out of Georgia is the power of organizing and reaching out to places that we’ve given up on.
 And talking about issues from a standpoint of a vision we believe in, instead of just turning down a political opponent, we need that in Kentucky.